coral-xyz/anchor/docs/src/tutorials/tutorial-0.md

 ## Starting a Localnet

-In a separate terminal, start a local network for testing.
+In a separate terminal, start a local network.
 If you're running solana for the first time, generate a wallet.

 ```